LuisCarlosRojasTorres/Books/OperationalSystems/YoctoUdemy/Part1/001-Introduction.md

 - Toolchain: The compiler and tools needed to create code for your target device.
 - Bootloader: Initialize the HMI and loads the linux kernel
 - Kernel: The heart of the system, managing system resources and interfacing with HW.
-- Root filesystem: Contains the libraries and programs that are un once the kernel has completed its initialization.
+- Root filesystem: Contains the libraries and programs that are runned once the kernel has completed its initialization.

 ##  2. <a name='YoctoProject'></a>Yocto Project
 It provides devs create their own custom Linux distributions for any HW architecture.